Lego Worlds: Development

 Prior to the game's official release, it was teased in the back of a Lego set's construction manual.
 It was formally announced on 1 June 2015 with a simultaneous early access release on Steam to allow the gaming community to provide feedback for continual improvements and the integration of additional content over time.
-The game left early access and Warner Bros released the game for PlayStation 4 and Xbox One on March 8, 2017.
+The game left early access and Warner Bros. released the game for PlayStation 4 and Xbox One on 8 March 2017.
 The Nintendo Switch version was released in September 2017.

-In March 2023 it was reported by Nintendo Life that a mobile version codenamed Project Lego X was in development by Playdemic and later moved to TT Games after they were bought by EA.
+In March 2023 it was reported by Nintendo Life that a mobile version codenamed Project Lego X was in development by Playdemic and later moved to TT Games after they were bought by Electronic Arts (EA).

 Reception

-Reception was generally positive, though players had mixed opinions in some cases.
+According to Metacritic, reception was generally mixed.
 Metacritic gave the Nintendo Switch, PC, PlayStation 4, and Xbox One versions a score of 59/100, 71/100, 66/100, and 69/100 respectively.
 The game was nominated for "Family Game" at the 14th British Academy Games Awards.